 - Changes in leg length are rare but occasionally a new hip makes one leg longer or shorter than the other.
 For a good clinical outcome, it is important that the correct leg length is achieved.
 As leading hip replacement specialists, we have developed and published the vertical measurement system to ensure that the desired leg length correction is achieved in all cases.

 - Loosening of the new hip joint is rare but can occur when the prosthesis does not fix solidly to the bone or loosens over time.
 This is usually indicated by pain in the hip.
 Revision hip surgery might be required to resolve the problem.

 - Nerves can be damaged in the area where the implant is placed, although this occurrence is also rare.
 Signs of nerve damage include numbness, weakness and pain in the hip.

 Early designs of artificial hip joints had a limited life span, but modern designs have much better wear characteristics.
-It’s therefore the general consensus of hip replacement specialists that patients can expect to have many years of good quality of life even if it is performed at a young age.
+The general consensus of specialists is that patients can expect to have many years of good quality of life even if it is performed at a young age.